 Want ideas for parks to explore?
 Sign up here to our newsletter.

-Coronation Gardens is a beautiful, Edwardian green space set in Southfields between Merton Road, Pirbright Road and Standen Road, London SW18.
+Coronation Gardens is a beautiful Edwardian green space set in Southfields, situated between Merton Road, Pirbright Road and Standen Road.
 The Gardens commemorate the coronation of King Edward VII in August 1902.
-A local paper called it ""Wandsworth's new lungs"".
+A local paper called it ‘Wandsworth's new lungs’.
 Sir William Lancaster (1841-1929) was an English businessman, philanthropist and politician, the second Mayor of Wandsworth (1901-02) and the co-founder of Putney School of Art and Design.
-Mayor William Lancaster gave the land (Coronation Gardens) to be a public park and his sisters donated the granite drinking fountain.
+Mayor Lancaster gave the land to be a public park, and his sisters donated the granite drinking fountain.
 The drinking fountain is described as rough hewn granite with Art Nouveau-style bowl and ornamental railings to one side.
+This is being restored to its original condition in spring 2025.
 It is an historic Edwardian park with a formal path network.
 Tree features include a central ring of mature London planes, an avenue of horse chestnuts, and another line of planes.
 A fruiting orchard was recently added.
 It is overlooked by two listed buildings, Riversdale School and Tiffany Heights.
+Coronation Gardens have had a number of awards in recent years, including a ‘Green Flag’ from Keep Britain Tidy that flutters from its flagpole, and ‘Best Neighbourhood Garden’ in the London in Bloom awards.

 The organisation with legal responsibility for Coronation Gardens (Wandsworth) is Wandsworth Council.
 Their website for the park is